-Shama district, with a land area of approximately 215km2 is four times the size of STMA.
-It is bordered by STMA to the west and Komenda Edina Eguafo Abirem (KEEA) district to the east and the north by Mpohor Wassa East district.
-The district lies within the lowlands of the country with the elevation in most areas less than 80 metres.
+Shama district, with a land area of approximately 215km is four times the size of STMA.
+It is bordered by STMA to the west and Komenda Edina Eguafo areas less than 80 metres.
 The landscape is generally undulating with an average height of about 70m.
 The highest elevation ranges between 150and 200 metres above sea level.
 There are also few areas, mainly the valleys of the main river that do not exceed 150 metres above sea level (Shama District Assembly, undated).
-The shoreline features are characterised by open sandy beaches with near shore rocky bottoms and headlands in some areas.
-The coastline has eroded by an average of 100metres in the last 50 years.
-Typical shoreline erosion control structures are gabions and boulders.
-The surf energy is medium to high.